manuelkasper/kxusbc2/hardware/README.md

 ## Battery monitoring
 The KXUSBC2 includes a similar circuit to the one on the KXIBC2 that allows the KX2 to display the actual battery voltage in the menu.
 It works by dividing down the battery voltage and buffering it with an op-amp before passing it to the microcontroller in the KX2.
+The “KXIBC2” menu option must be set to “NOR” in the KX2's configuration menu for this to work.

 Of course, the KXUSBC2 itself knows all voltages and currents flowing through it precisely, but it has no way to display those values on the KX2's display, as we cannot modify the firmware.